Stand Up & Math · Teacher Answers

 Task 1bCompare sampling methods

-• Simple random: Assign every resident aged 13–25 a number; use a random number generator to select 80.
+• Simple random: Assign each resident in the city a number; use a random number generator to select 80.
 Every individual has an equal chance of selection.
-Requires a complete sampling frame, which may not exist.

-• Stratified (13–17 and 18–25): Divide the population into two strata and sample from each in proportion to their size.
-Guarantees representation of both age groups.
+• Stratified (13–17 and 18–25): Divide the population into the two age groups, then sample from each group in proportion to its size.

 Task 1cStratified sample sizes